skykosiner/School-work/README.md

 # This is my school work yes
+- Some of my work is in goodnotes so not all of my notes is on this repo
 ## Why?
 - I use MacOS and linux and I like to have my notes in obsidian.
 So I use this to sync my notes between each device with a github repo